Secure Boot Violation | Quick Troubleshooting

 Step 1.
 Go to the Start menu and open Settings.

 Step 2.
-Navigate to ("Update & Security" >) "Windows Update" and click on "Check for updates."
+To update Windows, navigate to the "Update & Security" section, then click on "Windows Update" and select "Check for updates".

 Step 3.
 Install the update if there is a new version.